 CHILD LABOR IN BOLIVIA, THE BROKEN TABOO

-This law reopens the debate on child labour.
+This law reopens the debate on child labor.
 Should it be banned, thus denying a country’s social reality?
-Should it be acknowledged as a way to provide young workers with some kind of protection?
+Should it be acknowledged to provide young workers with some kind of protection?
 Will the Bolivian example become a source of inspiration for other countries?